laylavish/uBlockOrigin-HUGE-AI-Blocklist/README.md

 https://raw.githubusercontent.com/laylavish/uBlockOrigin-HUGE-AI-Blocklist/main/noai_hosts.txt
 ```

-For use in your operating system, visit the url and copy-paste the contents inside your operating systems host file.
+For use in your operating system, visit the url and copy-paste the contents inside your operating systems hosts file.

 Here's a simple guide on how to [access your hosts file on Linux, macOS, and Windows.](https://linuxize.com/post/how-to-edit-your-hosts-file/)